 Head and Neck cancer is a type of cancer which is often curable if detected early.
 The treatment might include radiation therapy, surgery, chemotherapy or multiple treatments combined from the list.

-Primary treatment of Oral cavity, salivary gland and thyroid cancer is surgery.
-Other cancer are amenable to radial or combined chemotherapy & Radiation.
+Primary treatment of an Oral cavity, salivary gland and thyroid cancer is surgery.
+Other cancers are amenable to radial or combined chemotherapy & Radiation.